 Winter in our area isn’t over yet.
 The last frost day is still a few months away.
 But spring is coming and with it the next growing season!
-Starting seeds indoors is the start of a new garden season.
-For a schedule when to start seeds go here, there is also a free printable that you can use to remind you when it’s time to start seeds indoors.
+Starting seeds indoors is the start of it.

 Why start seeds indoors?

-There are many ways to start seeds.
 We mainly start seeds indoors because of our short growing season.
-This way we can extend the season at the get-go.
-While it is still snowing outside, we grow young plants inside to transplant into the garden as soon as the weather permits.
+This way we can extend the season upfront.
+While it is still snowing outside, we grow young plants inside to transplant into the garden as soon as the weather conditions are right for the particular plant.

 What do you need to start seeds indoors?